 An inconvenient Truth

-This account describes the path to an unexpected and intriguing discovery of a novel metal-containing minidomain, found in multiple copies in thousands of proteins.
+This account traces the path to an unexpected and intriguing discovery of a novel zinc-containing minidomain, found in multiple copies in numerous proteins.
 The official version of events has focused on the work of Aaron Klug and his colleagues.
-Ignoring earlier discoveries and predictions made by others.
-Their important contributions have been left out of the story.
+Ignoring earlier discoveries and predictions made by many others.
+Important contributions have been left out of the story.
 Key facts gradually emerged over a period of two and a half decades.
-It began in 1979 when an abundant protein p45 was found in the ovaries of some frogs and fish by Brigitte Picard. p45 was stored in a particle with 5S rRNA.
-Results soon followed from several different laboratories.
-Each working independently and probably unaware of the others interests.
-In 1980 Hugh Pelham showed that p45 was identical to the transcription factor TFIIIA.
-A dual nucleic acid-binding protein somehow specific to both the DNA double helix and folded RNA.
-Then in 1983 Jay Hanas found that zinc ions were present in TFIIIA and essential for its biological activity.
+It all began in 1979 when an abundant protein p45 was found in the ovaries of some frogs and fish by Brigitte Picard.
+This p45 protein was stored in a small nonribosomal particle together with 5S rRNA.

 “One finds that in the history of science almost every problem has been worked out by someone else”.
 Theodore von Kármán (1967) ii